Svenska sv

 Electrically flexible industry - digitalization for a sustainable and competitive future

-• Awareness-raising activities to strengthen customer skills and make new solutions available
+• Initiatives to build skills and knowledge that make new solutions available

 "Together, we are creating the electrically flexible industry of the future - an industry that not only adapts, but leads the transition"